 They will use this against you forevermore, and some will even film it to go to the police against you.

 If you reacted at any point during a violent domestic relationship, where they were controlling you?
 Then twisting everything into you?
 Then you feel as you’re to blame while they escape all accountability?
 This does not make you a narcissist.
 This is further manipulation from the narcissist.
 The keyword is REACT.
 You reacted to someone who knows all your weaknesses so that they can turn everything onto you.
 Own responsibility for how you reacted, see the whole story, then let it go.
 It’s now in the past.

 In any future communication, retreat, rethink and then only respond if you genuinely need to do so.

 You might remember the story’s they told you about the exes.
 They most likely will not have wanted you talking to any exes because, of course, they’re all crazy.
 Having empathy, you sympathise with them about just how horrible it is another person could treat someone this way.

 This is what they will be doing to you, everything they did to you, any reaction you gave they will be twisting all the facts into their own reality and blaming you.

-They will often leave without closure, so when you call and message they’ll show the new partner, friends and family as evidence you’re stalking them and they’re such a good catch that you want them back.
-Missing out the part they just up and left you and moved straight in with someone new.
+They will often leave without closure, so when you call and message, they’ll show the new partner, friends and family as evidence you’re Stalking them, and they’re such a good catch that you want them back.
+Missing out the part, they just up and left you and moved straight in with someone new.

-If you try to explain to the new partner, they’ll have been fed so many lies just like you once were that it’ll confirm in the new partner’s mind that you’re trying to split them up.
+If you try to explain to the new partner, they’ll have been fed so many lies just like you once were that it’d confirm in the new partner’s mind that you’re trying to split them up.